Azhar-B/Reading-Notes/HTML & CSS: Chapter 10.md

+# Chapter Ten

+## Introducing CSS

+### What is CSS?

+CSS stands for Cascading Style-Sheet.
+It is helps a programmer design and style their html code.
+CSS works by associating rules with HTML elements.
+These rules govern how the content of specified elements should be displayed.
+A CSS rule contains two parts: a selector and a declaration.
 1. Selectors indicate which element the rule applies to.
 The same rule can apply to more than one element if you separate the element names with commas.
     * There are many different types of CSS selector that allow you to target rules to specific elements in an HTML document.
         * Universal Selector: Applies to all elements in the document